 "Nick the Greek" is a very famous nickname that has become quite common, but Nikos Dandolas, a famous Greek gambler and known high-roller, was the very first "Nick the Greek".
-Nick's story, like most true high-rollers, was filled with massive wins, untold wealth, and then basically awaits poverty.
+Nick's story, like most true high-rollers, was filled with massive wins, untold wealth, and then basically poverty.
 That just makes the story of Nick the Greek a little more interesting though!

 His reputation as a world class gambler spread throughout Europe.
 In 1979 he was inducted into the Poker Hall of Fame for his many achievements, nearly thirteen years after he passed away.